 I became a socialist in the early ’70s before attending college.
 While never a member, I’ve been involved off and on in different capacities with the U.S. Socialist Workers Party (SWP) ever since — until last spring.
-In April I broke off my connection over political differences.
+In April I broke off my formal connection over political differences.
 This has led to a series of letters, texts and emails between myself and a close friend since college who was formally a member and who closely identifies with the party today.
 My friend recently used his blog to publicly respond to my latest email.
 He made an interesting and personally important observation.
 He said that I may now find myself “increasingly comfortable within the camp of left-liberalism.”
 This led to much introspection and I’ve concluded he’s right.

 I was very patriotic as a youth.
 I made sure my family flew the flag out front every July 4th.
 I was disturbed when I saw things that didn’t match what school taught us about America.
 I remember being disturbed about poverty very early.
-I paid close attention to the 1963 march on Washington and Martin Luther King’s speech.
-In 1968, I was incensed watching the Democratic National Convention in Chicago as police brutally attacked anti-war protesters outside and network floor reporters inside were roughed up by Mayor Daley’s goons.
+I paid close attention to the 1963 March on Washington and Martin Luther King’s speech.
+In 1968, I was appalled watching the Democratic National Convention in Chicago as police brutally attacked anti-war protesters outside and network floor reporters inside were roughed up by Mayor Daley’s goons.

 High School & College

 At the start of my high school sophomore year in 1969 I was approached about helping to organize an after-school meeting at a friend’s house where a speaker would talk against the Vietnam War.
 I can’t recall exactly who asked me or why because I don’t remember being a particularly strong or outspoken opponent of the war at that time.
 Interestingly, the meeting was actually the idea of my friend’s mother.
 She opened the gathering after we all squeezed into her living room, expressing how delighted she was at the turnout.

 I agreed to support and help organize the meeting, so flyers announcing the meeting were printed up which we passed out in the hallway before the homeroom bell.